anissen/solitaire/tasks.md

 * Move external libs into the repository (e.g. as git submodules)
 * Update Sparkle library
 * Area particle effect when won/lost
+* Put stars on the highscore list for each player beaten
 * Make a "retry"-button if the server cannot be contacted

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game
-* In some cases, two tiles can be collected and simply disappears
+* In some cases, two tiles can be collected and simply disappears (reported by Niels and Daniel)
 * If quest has [a, b, b] and [a, b] is collected the first [a, b, \_] should be highlighted in quests matched
 * Clicking on grid selects multiple tiles
 * Links do not work on iOS and macOS
+* Random crash when play

 iOS specific:
 * iOS app icon
 * iOS launch icon
+* Donations must (probably) be removed
+    * Donation link
+    * Donation tutorial text

 Nice:
 * Add scoring information to home screen (or e.g. sub-screens)